I had a chance to test British Airways’ A380 business class seat during my August 2017 trip from London to Los Angeles and back.

 British Airways Club World business class seat 56 B, exposed to the aisle.

-British Airways Club World business class seat 56 A, nice and private.
+Left: British Airways Club World business class seat 56 A, nice and private.
+Right: Aisle access of seat 53 K (on my return flight)

 The seat itself had seen its better days, some scratches and stains were clearly visible and on the LAX-LHR flight cleaning wasn’t made properly, there was some trash left from the previous passenger.